 So, why has it taken almost 10 years for this excellent little desktop amp to gain the cult following it now enjoys?
 More than likely it’s because amps like this one were often unfairly maligned as toys, or nice to haves, but not capable of serving a genuine function.
 As we’ve since learned, desktop amps are versatile pieces of equipment that you shouldn’t sleep on, but does the current generation THR10 make the grade?
 Read on as we find out.

-The THR10 shares a design with its baby brother, the THR5 (full THR5 review here), and as we pointed out in our recent review of that amp, we couldn’t love it more.
+The THR10 shares a design with its baby brother, the THR5 (full THR5 review here) and it’s big brother, the THR30 (full review here), and as we pointed out in our recent review of that amp, we couldn’t love it more.
 It has an almost art-deco feel, so it looks more like a high end speaker than a traditional amplifier, which furthers the appeal.
 Again, like the smaller version, it also features an orange tube glow from behind the grille – of course, it doesn’t add anything to the sound, but it does add to the cool factor.